Has Christ Been Divided? || April 26-May 1, 2014—Albuquerque, New Mexico Documents

 The Plenary Luncheon Speaker was the Rev. Dr. John Armstrong, founder and president of ACT 3.
 He is an adjunct professor of mission at Wheaton College Graduate School.
 He gave a spirited presentation, “Is There an Emerging NeEcumenism – Evangelical Engagement with Catholics and Protestants.

 Tuesday Evening, Workshop participants took part in a Catholic Holy Eucharistic Service, at the Church of the Immaculate Conception.
-Wednesday Activities

 Wednesday’s activities began with a group breakfast, sponsored by the four major network groups.
 The gathering prayer featured a story by the Storytelling Lab leader, Sean Buvala.